mkarner07/mkarner07.github.io/_posts/2023-11-23-Taking-IT-Further-5-additional-lean-approaches.md

 - **Plan**: Set goals and plan for change.
 - **Do**: This step involves executing the plan on a small scale.
-- **Check**: Sssess results against objectives, distinguishing what works.
+- **Check**: Assess results against objectives, distinguishing what works.
 - **Act**: Optimize processes iteratively by implementing necessary changes.

 PDCA is a dynamic tool, fostering adaptability and refinement in pursuit of efficiency and excellence.